Subcutaneous fluids are fluids given under the skin. This means they can

 are a way of hydrating the cat by carefully introducing fluids under the skin.
 Instead of placing a slow drip

-of fluids into the cat's vein, as happens with intravenous (IV) fluids, the fluid is injected
+of fluids into the cat's vein, as happens with

 just under the skin with a needle.
-Giving sub-Qs only takes about five
+The fluid then gradually disperses

-him or her to maintain hydration at the correct level.
+throughout the cat's body, and helps him or her to maintain hydration at

 The